Dreams Come True or How to Visit Norway On a Budget

 If there are days when cooking is not an option, buy hot food at one of MENY stores.
 The selection is good, many healthy options are available and it doesn’t cost a lot.
 We, as a couple, were able to have a meal for both of us under $10 on some occasions.

-Regarding the street food or budget restaurants, I don’t think they exist.
-The cheapest food we could find was the one in a Kebab place.
+Regarding street food or budget restaurants, I don’t think they exist.
+The cheapest food we could find was in a Kebab place.
 These Mediterranean eateries are very popular around the country and the price for a vegetarian kebab is between $8 and $10.
 On average, the main course in other restaurants costs between $15 and $20.

 Side note: When you are shopping in any grocery store, double check the prices at the register.
 Cashiers often check out items incorrectly.
 We were buying strawberries, they rang up cherries (3 times more expensive.)
 When we chose regular $2 bananas, they charged us for organic ones.
 We came with our own bag, they added an expense for a plastic one.
 It was happening too many times because of the cashiers’ negligence.